CLICK HERE FOR INDEX PAGE

 2. A heater heats up the tube and when it reaches a high temperature a screw thread starts turning.

 3. A motor turns a thread which pushes the granules along the heater section which melts then into a liquid.
+The liquid is forced into a mould where it cools into the shape (in this case a DVD storage unit).

 CLICK HERE TO SEE ANOTHER EXAMPLE OF INJECTION MOULDING